carlcastanas/Cybersecurity-Roadmap/readme.md

-# 🛡️ Cybersecurity Roadmap
+# 🛡️ Cybersecurity Roadmap (2026 Edition)

 Welcome to the **Cybersecurity Roadmap**! 🎉 This guide is designed to help you navigate your journey into the exciting and ever-evolving field of cybersecurity, covering everything from foundational knowledge to practical experience and career tips.
+Whether you're a complete beginner, a career switcher, or an IT professional pivoting into security, this roadmap will help you build a structured path forward.
 Let's dive in and build a secure world together! 🌐🔐

 [![GitHub Stars](https://img.shields.io/github/stars/carlcastanas/Cybersecurity-Roadmap)](https://github.com/carlcastanas/Cybersecurity-Roadmap/stargazers)
 [![GitHub Forks](https://img.shields.io/github/forks/carlcastanas/Cybersecurity-Roadmap)](https://github.com/carlcastanas/Cybersecurity-Roadmap/network/members)
 ![Visitor Badge](https://visitor-badge.laobi.icu/badge?page_id=carlcastanas.Cybersecurity-Roadmap)

+> **What's new in 2026:** AI-driven attacks and defenses, Zero Trust Architecture, identity-first security, post-quantum cryptography readiness, and cloud-native security are reshaping the field.
+This roadmap reflects those shifts.

 ---